 The prestigious Doheny & Nesbitt School of Economics – a long-time favourite of politicians, lawyers and economists – has been hit by a devastating attack from an unforeseen quarter.

-“You could say we’ve been mugged by economics,” General Manager Joe O’Brien, mused last night.
+“You could say we’ve been mugged by free market economics,” General Manager Joe O’Brien, mused last night.

-The privatisation-mad Progressive Democrat Party was founded on the premises which critics likened to North Korea, in that it was ‘neither democratic nor progressive’.
+The premises was reputedly the birthplace of the privatisation-mad Progressive Democrat Party which critics likened to North Korea, in that it was ‘neither progressive nor democratic’.

 But despite the DNSE’s connections to the top economic forecasters who’ve predicted 8 out of the last 3 recessions, this time there was no warning.